santande/SalesTax/README.md

 ## Running the tests

-There are some Unit tests coded
+There are some Unit tests coded that cover the more important functionality

 ### Unit tests